Mobee-App/documentation/docs/documentation-api/2 - QR Code Module/qr-code-generator-guide.md

 3. **Insert QR Code Generator Component**:
    - Locate the 'generateQrCode' component in the left menu section.
-   - Drag and drop it to your desired position on the account page layout.
+   - Drag and drop it to your desired position on the Contact page layout.

    ![Sample Image](./img/edit_page.jpg)